Itinerary from a Cruise Ship in Barcelona

 If you are visiting Europe on a cruise ship, there is a good chance that one of your stops will be the beautiful Mediterranean city of Barcelona.
-So, most likely, you’ll only have between five and ten hours to explore the city.
-With this in mind, we decided to create a tailor-made guide for these short visits trying to make it as enjoyable and exciting as possible.
+So, most likely you’ll only have between five and ten hours to explore the city.
+With this in mind, we decided to create a tailor-made guide for these short visits, in an attempt to make you trip as enjoyable and exciting as possible.

 Things to do

-Near the port there is the Mirador de Colom, which is at the southern end of the famous Las Ramblas walking street.
-This is commonly known as the Plaça Colom, which translates as Columbus Plaza, although its official name is actually Portal de la Pau.
-Las Ramblas is one of the most emblematic places in the city, very popular all year round both by tourists and locals alike.
-It’s three-quarters of a mile long and will take you between 15 and 30 minutes to wander down, depending on how fast you walk, and how often you stop.
-La Rambla has different names in its different traits, for which it is sometimes called in the plural Les Rambles in Catalan and Las Ramblas in Castilian.
-The word Rambla derives from the Arabic raml (sand) and designates, as in other Spanish cities, a road drawn from a dry, buried or covered stream.
+Near the port there is the Mirador de Colom, which is at the southern end of the famous LAS RAMBLAS walking street.
+This is commonly known as the Plaça Colom.
+Las Ramblas is one of the most emblematic places in the city, very popular all year round both with tourists and locals alike.
+It’s three-quarters of a mile long and will take you between 15 and 30 minutes to wander down.

 Metro stops: L3 (green) Dressanes – Liceu – Catalunya